sbarre/proxy-local-assets/README.md

 For this example, Javascript files are copied directly from `src/js` to your `config.injectDir` folder without any modifications.

-You can add additional tasks to the `build` task without changing anything else:
+You can add additional tasks to the aggregating `build` task without changing anything else (such as image or font copying etc):

 ```javascript
 gulp.task('build', function() {